-In a research environment with non-human subjects, ABRs are typically recorded using sub-dermal needle electrodes.
+In a research environment with non-human subjects, ABRs are typically recorded using subdermal needle electrodes.
 There are a wide variety of suitable electrodes available.
-When working with a TDT System, you will need electrodes with 1.5 mm female safety connectors to be used with the RA4LI headstage.
+When working with a TDT System, you will need electrodes with 1.5 mm female safety connectors (also known as Touch-Proof connectors) to be used with the Medusa4Z.
 TDT recommends disposable, 12 mm long, 27 gauge needle electrodes with 18" color coded lead wires.
 In general, selecting the shortest available lead wires helps keep the noise floor as low as possible.
 Some test protocols using small subjects, such as mice, may find that 29 gauge electrodes are more workable.
 Keep in mind that smaller gauge electrodes are lighter, but are also less robust and more likely to dull quickly.